-5.2 Treebank Notes
+4.2 Chinese Treebank Notes

-The annotation of syntactic structure trees for our Year 1 Chinese newswire data was taken from the Chinese Treebank 5.0 and updated with some corrections.
-Some of known problems, like multiple tree nodes at the top level, were fixed.
+The annotation of syntactic structure trees for our Chinese newswire data was taken from the Chinese Treebank 5.0 and updated with some corrections.
+Some of the known problems, like multiple tree nodes at the top level, were fixed.
 We also fixed some inconsistent annotations for object control verbs.
 The residual Traditional Chinese characters in the Sinorama portion of the data, the result of incomplete automatic conversion, have been manually normalized to Simplified Chinese characters.

-The syntactic structure annotation for the Chinese Year 2 corpus was done entirely under the GALE OntoNotes program.
+The syntactic structure annotation for the remaining Chinese corpora was done entirely under the GALE OntoNotes program.